The Equal Pay Act 1970 now incorporates the UK Equality Act 2010. It provides an equality clause for anyone (men and women) employed in Great Britain.

 Equal treatment of men and women refers to the terms and conditions of their employment contract.

-That said, the law does not apply to those who are specifically contracted to work on Sundays.
+Note: Employment legislation does not necessarily apply to those who are specifically contracted to perform work on Sundays.

 The Equal Pay Act 1970 in the United Kingdom